 This KPI requires the calculation of the total campaign cost and the total number of impressions.
 Divide the former by the latter, then multiply the resulting number by 1,000.

 Click-Through Rate (CTR)

-Use this when you want to know how often an ad was clicked after being shown.
+This calculus is used to know how often an ad was clicked after being shown.
 This percentage can be calculated by dividing total clicks by total impressions.